Dog Whisperer Review - Season One

-This is my Dog Whisperer: Season One review - a TV show hosted by expert dog rehabilitator, Cesar Millan, who teaches people how to build better relationships with their dogs.
-In turn, their dogs exhibit much healthier behaviors and both humans and canines can live a better lifestyle together.
+This is my review of The Dog Whisperer - a TV show hosted by expert dog rehabilitator, Cesar Millan.
+He teaches people how to build better relationships with their dogs and, in turn, their dogs appear to exhibit much healthier behaviors.

 Cesar deals with a range of problems in the first season, from excessive barking to dog aggression.
-Each episode typically features two misbehaving dogs who seemingly undergo massive personality changes.
-The dog owners are left chanting "oh my god, that's amazing" while Cesar exudes a calm confident energy over the problem pet.
+Each episode typically features two misbehaving dogs who, thanks to some good editing, undergo massive personality changes in minutes.
+The dog owners are left gobsmacked while Cesar exudes a calm confident energy over their problem pet.

 So how does he do it?
 Are we dog owners missing something completely obvious?
 How is it that, as a nation of dog lovers, we are all so terrible at raising calm, obedient, well-adjusted dogs?

 Of course, we're not all that bad.
 But almost every dog has at least one bad habit and Cesar reckons that with a small adjustment in our perspective, we can vastly improve our relationships with our pooches.